james-perretta/superdiff/README.md

 See the [documentation](http://superdiff.readthedocs.io/en/latest/) for more details about the options provided.

 ## Installation and Requirements
-superdiff requires Python 3.5 or later.
+This library requires Python 3.
+For versions earlier than Python 3.5, you must install the [typing package](https://pypi.python.org/pypi/typing)

 To install using pip: `pip install superdiff`